SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

     ```

 - Certificate Loading
-  - The **[sl_net_set_credential()](https://docs.silabs.com/wiseconnect/3.0.13/wiseconnect-api-reference-guide-nwk-mgmt/net-credential-functions#sl-net-set-credential)** API expects the certificate in the form of linear array.
+  - The **[sl_net_set_credential()](https://docs.silabs.com/wiseconnect/3.0.13/wiseconnect-api-reference-guide-nwk-mgmt/net-credential-functions#sl-net-set-credential)** API expects the certificate in the form of a linear array.
 Convert the pem certificate into linear array form using python script provided in the SDK `<SDK>/resources/scripts/certificate_script.py`.

   - For example : If the certificate is ca-certificate.pem, enter the command in the following way:
    `python certificate_script.py ca-certificate.pem`